-Although some U.S. visas, such as for tourists, are issued with expiration dates that are years into the future, others expire on shorter timelines.
+Although some U.S. visas, such as for tourist visitors (B-2), are issued with expiration dates that are years into the future, others expire on shorter timelines.

 A K-1 fiance visa, for example, is good for only 90 days after being issued by a U.S. consulate.
 Most immigrant visas, such as for spouses of U.S. citizens or employees of U.S. companies, are valid for six months after being issued.